nuclight/bpf64/bpf64spec.md

 ```

 Register number is of full 6 bit space, classic programs will have it zero meaning `A` register. `XFk` bit enables eXtended Format, as we can not be sure that every classic BPF code generator leaves `jt` and `jf` zeroed outside of `BPF_JMP` - existing interpeter implementations simply ignore them, so this probably may be possible.
+- TODO 28.09.24 we can free one bit here (and in other classes) by the following trick: first, run program against classic `bpf_validate()` - if it passes, then we forcefully change to zero all `jt` and `jf` outside of `BPF_JMP` class (TBD may be put under sysctl knob to speed up a little if admin knows classic generators on this system (e.g. tcpdump/pcap only) are safe?)
+e.g. tcpdump/pcap only
 ```c
 #define	BPF_ADD		0x00
 #define	BPF_SUB		0x10